ibis-project/ibis/docs/source/release/index.rst

    These release notes are for versions of ibis **1.0 and later**.
 Release notes for pre-1.0 versions of ibis can be found at :doc:`release-pre-1.0`

+* :support:`3112` Remove ir.ExprList, ops.ExpressionList and ibis.expr_list().
+  From now on `column.summary()` returns with a list of expression objects instead of a single expression.
 * :feature:`3097` Support TableExpr fillna and dropna in Pandas, Dask and Pyspark
 * :support:`3088` Added `atpublic` dependency for adding APIs to modules' `__all__`
 * :bug:`3086` Error when trying to join tables with Pandas backend